takkun-mint/FallGuysTools/README.md

     ・ Fixed a problem in which an abnormal value would be entered in LAP1 before the start of the round and the decimal point in LAP2 would be displayed as a minus value in rounds where the players were going around the same course. <br>
     ・ The handling of teams with zero points at the end of a round in SquadList has been changed from a uniform setting to one that determines whether a team is cleared or eliminated based on two factors: "when time is over" and "when the team that advances is determined to be eliminated". <br>
     ・ The total elapsed time displayed during matchmaking is now displayed more accurately, instead of being adjusted to the milliseconds of the waiting time. <br>
+    ・ A "Kill Game button" is now displayed when there is a problem with soft-locking when leaving a show if it overlaps with the loading of a stage. <br>

   ○ 4.54.00 <br>